Emergency Care During COVID-19

 According to the Centers for Disease Control, stroke is the fifth leading cause of death in the United States, killing nearly 130,000 Americans each year—that’s 1 in every 20 deaths.
 Every year, nearly 800,000 people in the United States have a stroke, and on average, someone has a stroke every 40 seconds.

-Every second is important when you or someone you know is experiencing a stroke.
-If you or someone around you is experiencing a stroke, call 911 immediately.
 Getting fast medical treatment lowers the risk of disability or even death.
 That’s why it’s important to recognize the signs and symptoms of a stroke and to get help right away.

-Many of BayCare Health System’s hospitals are recognized as Primary or Comprehensive Stroke Centers and have achieved quality awards by the American Heart Association.
+Many of BayCare Health System’s facilities are recognized as Primary or Comprehensive Stroke Centers and have achieved quality awards by the American Heart Association.
 Our facilities are committed to providing the latest treatments as well as early intervention to ensure the best outcome possible.

 Immediate medical attention is needed when you suspect a stroke is occurring.
 Act FAST and call 911 if you observe any of these symptoms in yourself or someone else: